★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 This skill is exclusively for the Dual Blade's Demon Mode.

 |Like the Bludgeoner skill, it increases your attack when your sharpness is green or lower.
 But unlike the Bludgeoner skill, it will increase your attack by 20%.
 However, it will only activate 10% of the time.|

-There are three items in the game that can sharpen your weapon.
 The Whetstone is provided right from the start and doesn't run out, but it takes the most amount of cycles.

 Meanwhile, you will have to fish for Whetfish and Great Whetfish.
 Also, the amount you can carry per hunt is limited to 5 and 3, respectively.
 But they are useful for when you need to quickly sharpen on the battlefield!